Variable Introduction and Overview

 Triggers

-Variables can be used in the rule trigger in two ways:
+Variables can be incorporated into the rule trigger in two ways:

 1. When a variable changes and meets the condition specified in the trigger

-• Note: Variable triggers can be compared to a static value or to another variable
+• Note: Variable triggers can be compared to a static value or another variable

-• For example, if variable $hasAnyLeak value changes and the value is True.
+• For example, if the value of variable $hasAnyLeak changes and becomes True.

-2. When a location or device attribute's value changes and meets a trigger condition which compares the attribute value to a variable value
+2. When the value of a location or device attribute changes and meets a trigger condition that compares the attribute value to a variable value

-• For example, when the Thermostat's temperature changes, and the temperature value is greater than variable $numTemperature's value
+• For example, when the Thermostat's temperature changes, and the temperature value exceeds variable $numTemperature's value

-The value input field can be switched between Manual Input or Variable Selector by tapping the icon next to the input field.
+You can switch the value input field between Manual Input or Variable Selector by tapping the icon next to the input field.

 Flow

-Variables can be used in IF_Condition, Device Command, or Set Variable in the rule Flow section:
+Variables can be incorporated into IF_Condition, Device Command, or Set Variable in the rule Flow section:

 1. IF_Condition

-• Using variables in IF_Condition is similar to using Variables in the Trigger.
+The usage of variables in IF_Condition mirrors that in the Trigger.

-• A location/device's attribute value can be compared to a variable's value.
+2. An attribute value of a location/device can be compared to a variable's value.

 2. Device Command

-• A variable can be used as an parameter when sending a command to a device.
+A variable can be utilized as a parameter when sending a command to a device.

-• For example, set speaker's level (volume) by using the $intVolume variable's value
+• For example, you can set the speaker's volume level using the value of the $intVolume variable.

 3. Set Variable

-• There are four types of value sources that can be used when setting a variable's value.
-The available source type options depend on the selected variable data type (Text, Number, True/False).
+There are five types of value sources available when setting a variable's value.
+The options depend on the chosen variable data type (Text, Number, True/False).

-• Device Attribute: set a variable using a device attribute's value.
+2. Device Attribute: Assign a variable's value using a device attribute's value.

-Ex: set a N umber variable's value using a light's dim level, or set a Text variable's value using a door's contact state.
+Ex: Set a Number variable's value using a light's dim level, or a Text variable's value using a door's contact state.

-• Location Attribute: set a variable using a location attribute's value.
+3. Location Attribute: Assign a variable's value using a location attribute's value.

-• Variable: set the variable value using another variable's value
+4. Variable: Set the variable value using another variable's value

 Use Variables in Dashboard

-Variables can be added to the dashboard through the Add Item list when editing the dashboard.
-The variable's current value can be viewed or changed through the variable tiles.
-Tile Settings that are common to other tiles such as 'Security' can be applied to Rule tiles as well - for example, to make a variable read-only.
+Variables can be added to the dashboard through the Add Item list while editing the dashboard.
+The current value of the variable can be viewed or altered through the added variable tiles.
+Common tile settings like 'Security' can also be applied to variable tiles, for instance, to make a variable read-only.

-By default, the Variable Tile will show an input prompt (toggle for True/False variable) when tapped in the dashboard to allow value updates.
-You can customize the tile to a open hyperlink, such as a website, another dashboard, or execute a rule by using the special Hyperlink syntax when the tile is tapped.
+By default, the Variable Tile displays an input prompt (toggle for True/False variable) when tapped in the dashboard to allow value updates.
+You can customize the tile to a open hyperlink when the tile is tapped: such as a website, another dashboard, or execute a rule by using the special Hyperlink syntax.
 This flexibility allows you to achieve a variety of different creative actions.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.